 Use the reconcile feature to ensure bank records match the accounting entries in the accounting system.

 Once the bank statement is received, double-click on the corresponding asset account from the Chart of Accounts.
 The Reconciles window will open with a list of previous reconciles.
 Click Add to start a new reconcile.
 The Edit Reconcile window will open and list transactions not yet reconciled.
-To print the list of transactions, click Print.
+To print the list of transactions, click Print or click Export to save the list as a text or Excel file.

 Date: Change the date to match the bank statement date.